cybertomp-framework/cybertomp-framework.github.io/governance.md

 The governance model is built around collaborative roles:

-*   **Management Committee**: A group responsible for reviewing proposals, ensuring alignment with principles, and guiding strategic direction.
+*   **Steering committee**: A group responsible for reviewing proposals, ensuring alignment with principles, and guiding strategic direction.
 *   **Open Community**: Contributors who share ideas, provide feedback, and participate in discussions and voting.
 *   **Facilitators**: Individuals who moderate conversations, manage collaborative platforms, and ensure smooth communication.